AlgoMaster Logo

 Intuition

 Instead of counting frequencies and then analyzing them, we can use a set to track characters with odd counts as we go.
-When we see a character, if it's already in the set (meaning we've seen it an odd number of times), we remove it and add 2 to our length (we just completed a pair).
-If it's not in the set, we add it (marking that we've seen it an odd number of times so far).
+When we see a character, if it's already in the set (meaning we've seen it an odd number of times), we remove it and add 2 to the length (a pair is complete).
+If it's not in the set, we add it, marking that we've seen it an odd number of times so far.

 At the end, if the set is non-empty, there's at least one character with an odd count, so we can add 1 for the center.